-BREAKING NEWS!
-Lane Cove has become the first Council in Australia to receive the status of 'Very Neighbourly Organisation'.
+DID YOU KNOW?
+In 2015 Lane Cove became the first Council in Australia to receive the status of 'Very Neighbourly Organisation'.
 A Very Neighbourly Organisation must demonstrate the following five principles which represent the founding principles of Neighbour Day:-

 - Strengthen communities and build better relationships with the people who live around us;

 - Create safer, healthier and more vibrant suburbs and towns;